 For dentists

 An important part of the preparation is practicing with the Simodont and using Canvas, ACTA's digital learning environment.
-This is also stated in the document 'Information about professional content test: the Dental knowledge and skills test'.
+This is also stated in the document 'Information about professional test: the Dental knowledge and skills test'.

 If you want to work in the Netherlands, it is necessary that you also know how Dutch healthcare works.
-This also helps with the test (for doctors, nurses and dentists).
-It also helps you make the right choices later.
+This also helps with the professional test (for doctors, nurses and dentists).
+It also helps you make the right career choices later.
 There are several ways to get acquainted with Dutch healthcare:

 - Volunteer work;